Total-internal-reflection deflectometry for measuring small deflections of a fluid surface: Setup requirements

 {Note that due to arrangement of the optical setup, the images recorded by an observer at the camera's location are flattened in the $y-$direction, i.e., along the direction in which light rays are shown to propagate in figure \ref{fig:tirdsetup} (to the reader, the direction in the plane of the paper).
 The result is such that a circular object suspended at the water surface appears elliptical.
 Thus a conversion factor applies to the aspect ratio.
 This is found by placing a circular disc at the water surface, and measuring the eccentricity of the ellipse that results from the distortion.
 There is no such distortion along the $x$-direction (to the reader, normal to the plane of the paper), and the pattern is reflected as is.}

 {As the camera observes the liquid surface laterally, the field of view does not lie in a plane parallel to the camera.
-To deal with this, sufficient focal depth must be used, and this may demand stronger illumination of the reference pattern.}
+To deal with this, sufficient focal depth must be used, and this may demand stronger illumination of the reference pattern.
+As an alternative, Scheimpflug optics may be used, wherein an additional lens is placed in between the rotated subject-plane and the camera to obtain a corrected properly re-scaled view in the image plane.}

 Clearly, also other deformations created by optical imperfections in the setup (e.g., curved container walls) can be dealt with using standard digital image correlation techniques performed on the undisturbed image of the pattern.